 Donor lymphocyte preparation depleted of functional alloreactive T-cells was not authorised anywhere worldwide for prevention of GvHD at the time of submission.
 Orphan designation of donor lymphocyte preparation depleted of functional alloreactive T-cells had been granted in the United States of America for immune reconstitution and prevention of GvHD following allogeneic haematopoietic stem cell transplantation.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 11 June 2008 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 11 June 2008 recommending the granting of this designation.

 - Opinions on orphan medicinal product designations are based on the following three criteria: